-"How to" sheets for your specific model of camera
+Instructions sheets specific to your model of camera

 Two practical sessions during the morning where we go out of the classroom to try out new skills

-"Cheatsheets" which summarise all the vital technical and artistic topics
+Your "Cheatsheets" guide which summarise all the vital topics

 Teas & coffees, and mid-morning pastries

-Entry to my Rock your camera facebook group with 4 weekly assignments to help you practice what you have learned and where I offer ongoing support for as long as you would like it
+Entry to my Rock your camera facebook group where I post assignments to help you progress further and offer ongoing support

 Here are just a few student photos from before & after the workshop, showing a fabulous improvement in technique and style.